wilkinnh/push_notification_to_mqtt/README.md

 ### Bus alert

 Let's say you have an app that lets you know when the bus is nearby.
-Even if the bus app doesn't intergrate with your smart home, you can now pick up on those push notifications and trigger your home to flash the lights or announce on a speaker that the bus is almost here.
+Even if the bus app doesn't integrate with your smart home, you can now pick up on those push notifications and trigger your home to flash the lights or announce on a speaker that the bus is almost here.

 ### Package delivery